Sample of Participating Artists

-Jacksonville Arboretum & Gardens hosted A Brush with Nature, a juried plein air painting event, in 2015.
+Jacksonville Arboretum & Gardens is hosting A Brush with Nature, a juried plein air painting event, in 2018.

-Over 30 of the region’s finest landscape artists would join the event and set up their easels to capture the essence of the Arboretum’s beautiful settings.
+The last event in 2015 gathered over 30 of the region’s finest landscape artists as they set up their easels to capture the essence of the Arboretum’s beautiful settings.
 The artists painted their favorite scenes from locations throughout the 120-acre site.
 Visitors strolled along the trails to watch and interact with artists as they worked.
 There were also be artist’s demonstrations, guided nature walks, food, live music and art activities for children.

 All works of art were for sale at this free event and at the ticketed Artists’ Reception & Show, with proceeds benefiting both the artists and the Arboretum.
 The artwork was very affordable and offers a wide range of sizes and media, from watercolors, acrylics, oils, and pastels.
 Purchasing an original painting allowed the buyer to take home a lasting memory of the Arboretum, one that can be enjoyed for many years to come.

 “En Plein Air” is a French term meaning “in the open air.”
 Since the mid-19th Century and the advent of portable painting supplies like the paint tube and “box” easels, artists have taken to the outdoors.

 The plein air movement brought artists out of their studios and into the natural light.
 It birthed a new type of artist who recorded the everyday scenes of life in the colors and light that nature provided and offered artists a new way to approach their painting process.
 The 19th century English landscape painter, John Constable, noted that “artists should forget formulas and trust their own vision in finding truth in nature.”
 The stiff formality and romanticism of the studio gave way to this entirely new concept resulting in such movements as the Barbizon School and the Impressionists.